homayunmmdy/Javascript-Mosh/Readme.md

 ## Variables

-we use a variable to store data temporarily
+we use a variable to store data temporarily. in es6 we have two way to decalre a variable one with
+<b>let : </b> when the value can change in future
+<b>const : </b> when the value must not be changed

 ### variable names